 File Management Using PAM360

-1. Uploading Files to Remote Machines
+1. Transferring Files Between Local and Remote Machines via SFTP

-3. Bidirectional File Transfer
+2. Bidirectional File Transfer via SFTP

 For a successful file transfer, it is mandatory to install the Secure File Transfer Protocol (SFTP) server in all the target remote systems that will be involved in file transfer functions.